raoulvm/reinforcement_mars_lander/README.md

 You need to get [Box2d](https://box2d.org/) running on your envirnment.
 Easy on Linux, a challenge on Windows, and ah, duh, don't know about MacOS.
 And you need open.ai Gym with `pip install gym` and tensorflow if you want to run the prepared reinforcement model.

+## Usage

+Either clone the whole repository, or just copy
+* mars_lander_environment.py
+  This is the gym-derived and gym-compatible environment

+* mars_lander
+  This is a prepared agent implementation to learn to land safely on Mars.
+You might of course implement your own.
+This Agent is based on [fakemonk1's Lunar Lander](https://github.com/fakemonk1/Reinforcement-Learning-Lunar_Lander), all kudos go to her/him.